oddlama/fora-docs/features.md

 - is more like a dumb API.
 Except for initial setup like inventory loading, the tool should behave like a library without strange side-effects.
 Smart tools are always great, but sometimes dumb tools are better.
 - focuses on being a tool for remote scripting and not a whole environment.
 Keeping the tool lightweight increases its maintainability and reduces the amount of details one needs to learn about it.
 If you for example need to store a secret, you can already choose from a lot of good python libraries.
 - properly deals with the dict merging vs. dict overwriting issue.
-Scripts should have the option to do both without.
+Scripts should have the option to do both while maintaining intuitive syntax.
 - can detect variable definition conflicts.
 Imagine a host is in two group, which both define a variable `var`.
 Which definition is chosen?
 Instead, this should be an error.
 - reduces boilerplate operation arguments.
 When configuring services you often need to create files for a specific user with certain permissions.
 Twenty times.
 Therefore, I want to be able to temporarily change the defaults in a `with` block to reduce boilerplate and to keep my scripts readable.